Inclusive Job Descriptions for Nurses: Tips and Templates

 Additionally, it’s important to avoid gender-coded words in job descriptions — referring to terms that applicants may implicitly associate with masculine or feminine characteristics.
 Common examples of feminine-coded words used in nursing include “cheerful,” “caring,” and “empathetic.”
 Instead of listing qualifications based on personality traits, describe the industry-related skills and experience needed to carry out a role.

-If you need additional help crafting gender-neutral descriptions, consider using this inclusive job description tool that helps you decode the language in your postings.
+If you need additional help crafting gender-neutral descriptions, consider using this inclusive job description tool to help you decode the language in your postings.

 2. Don’t Imply Age Preferences